sonicnotify/sonicnotify.github.io/_posts/2013-10-28-HowManyiPhonesHaveBluetoothON.md

   - Bluetooth
   - video
 ---
 Here at Sonic we were doing some research trying to find out what percentage of iPhone users in America have Bluetooth on.
+Why?
+Because iBeacons requires bluetooth on.
+If bluetooth is off, ibeacons dont work.
 There didnt seem to be any good answers online.
 So we decided, lets take it to the streets.
 After a trip to Staples for a sign we were out asking/pestering people on 28th Street in NYC.
 <br>

 <iframe width="960" height="720" src="//www.youtube.com/embed/7TORoaYb2u0" frameborder="0" allowfullscreen></iframe>